 - passing urine or opening your bowels more often than usual

-In 1 case report a woman had lack of appetite, feeling sick, tiredness, and abdominal pain after taking Essiac tea for 6 months.
+In 1 case report a woman had a lack of appetite.
+She also felt sick, had tiredness, and abdominal pain after taking Essiac tea for 6 months.
 Her symptoms got better when she stopped taking the tea.

 Another case report suggests that Essiac may slow down the rate at which your body breaks drugs down.
 This can mean that some drugs will be more potent or that their effects last longer in your body.
 The case report suggests that Essiac may block liver enzymes called cytochrome p450.
 These enzymes are important in getting some cancer drugs out of your system.